 The western portion of the country is home to a number of tribal communities.
 Most of the western Samoa tour companies offer all-inclusive travel packages.
 However, there are some Samoans who prefer to negotiate the beaches and smaller islands themselves.
 A good Samoan travel guide will definitely provide information on how to negotiate the local markets, which is another great way to enjoy Samoa's rich culture.

-Up to date information for vaccinations before you travel to Samoa are available from the NHS website
+Up to date information for vaccinations before you travel to Samoa are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Samoa read the Foreign & Commonwealth Office latest information for Samoa.

 Best time to visit Samoa, weather-wise: July to September enjoys pleasant temperatures with dry weather and low levels of humidity.
 Cheapest time to visit Samoa: Prices are lowest during February and March due to heavy rainfall and the possibility of typhoons.

 In September, Samoa celebrates its Teuila Festival, named after a bright red flower.
 This cultural event features traditional dances, arts, gastronomy, and traditional tattooing.
 The opening ceremony attracts thousands of visitors to the capital, Apia.
 The Siva Afi fire knife dancers perform a spectacular opening ceremony.
 The festival also includes the annual Flower Float Parade and the Crowning of Miss Saomaoa.